andrew/ultimate-awesome/README.md

 - [ultimate-awesome](https://github.com/mysticzone/ultimate-awesome) - 一段时间内可能有用或在用的资源，仅供查询.
 - [awesome-antsreview](https://github.com/naszam/awesome-antsreview) - :dark_sunglasses: A collection of papers, articles, tools, videos related to AntsReview and Ant :ant:.
 - [awesome-localz](https://github.com/nathanmalishev/awesome-localz) - A curated list of awesome documentation, resources, projects, and more used by Localz.
+- [Awesome](https://github.com/natnew/Awesome) - An awesome list of resources about topics to do with the AEC industry.
 - [awesome-aws-cert](https://github.com/NaurisSadovskis/awesome-aws-cert) - Resources for preparation to pass AWS certifications. .
 - [awesome-dotnet-datascience](https://github.com/neurallayer/awesome-dotnet-datascience) - A curated list of awesome .Net packages, frameworks and resources for datascience.
 - [awesome-open-research](https://github.com/nicholas-owen/awesome-open-research) - A collection of open research resources; tools, datasets, publications.